New Hurdle For Major Alaska Gold Mine After Donald Trump Jr. Tweets Opposition

 Bass Pro Shops founder Johnny Morris then aired his argument against the mine on Tucker Carlson's Fox News show.

-President Trump said he'd "listen to both sides."
+The president said he'd "listen to both sides."

 "I've done a lot for Alaska.
 I love Alaska.
-It's a special place," he said at a press conference Aug.
+It's a special place," Trump said at a press conference Aug.
 5.

 It's not clear the campaign had an impact on the president, but Pebble's success is suddenly in doubt.
 While the Army Corps has not outright killed the mine proposal, it may have set conditions that are impossible to meet.